knowTheHp/connect-api/README.md

 **User Controller**
 <br/>
 User Controller is all about handling user requests.
 The request could be to display a list of other users and their profiles or to update user details.
+A repository [IConnectRepository](https://github.com/knowTheHp/connect-api/blob/master/Data/IAuthRepository.cs) is created that takes care of handling the requests.
 ```c#
 using System;
 using System.Collections.Generic;